 Opposite Escher in Het Paleis are the lush tree-lined roads of Lange Voorhout.
 In the Middle Ages, the Lange Voorhout was bordered by several farms but by the 14th and 15th centuries houses were built in this area when the Counts of Holland modernised the governance of the county with new administrative divisions.
 This area soon became the neighborhood where courtiers and later statesmen came to live.

-The Prison Gate Museum
+15. Step back in time at The Prison Gate Museum

 On the north side of the Binnenhof stands the Prison Gate or Gevangenpoort.
 This well-preserved structure was built in 1296 as a gatehouse then was converted into a prison in the 15th century.